FraniukasSneideris/Python---Building-a-Calorie-Intake-Calculator/README.md

 ### 3. **Interactive**
 The `Interactive` class extends the `Nutrition` class and handles user interaction via the CLI.
 In other words, this is where the magic happens!

+This class includes:
+- **`handle_invalid_input()`**: This method takes care of invalid inputs, such as words, spaces, numbers, etc, where either "y" or "n" only should be selected.
+Fun fact: this method was created as I noticed that inside the next method I was repeating some while loops logic.
 - **`interactive_mode()`**: This method manages the main logic of the program, allowing users to input food items, quantities, and interact with the food database.
 If a food item is not found, users are prompted to add it to the database.
 It basically handles everything inside a while loop, therefore until the user doesn't decide to stop adding food, the loop will go on.
-Inside the general while loop, there's a smaller while loop which handles wrong input.
-That is, when asked to add more food, if you enter anything other than "y" or "n" you'll get a message saying that you need to select either "y" or "n".
+Inside the general while loop, handle_invalid_input() is called, as to handle wrong input.
+That is, when asked to add more food or to save new food, if you enter anything other than "y" or "n" you'll get a message saying that the input you entered is invalid.

   It makes sense that this method calls a lot of the methods from the previous classes, because this it where the interaction with the user happens.
 So, in a way, everything comes together here.
 ```python